best-shot/best-shot/packages/dev-server/README.md

 ## Features

 - All Features of [webpack-dev-server@4](https://webpack.js.org/configuration/dev-server/)
-- Hook `historyApiFallback` into `devMiddleware.publicPath`
+- Hook `historyApiFallback` into `publicPath`
 - Show a wait page when bundling
-- Provide a 404 page
+- Provide a 404 error page
 - Open source file in vscode (from vue-devtools)

 ## Installation